mpierse/Utilities/README.md

 ## Getting Started

-This repository contains utility methods for various classes that I have found useful for various projects.
+This repository contains utility methods that applicable to various projects.

 ## Testing